Borden Chase: Personal life

-Borden Chase and wife Lee Keith had two children: a daughter, Barrie Chase, a now-retired actress and dancer, and a son, Frank Chase (actor).
+Borden Chase and wife Lee Keith had two children: a daughter, Barrie Chase, a now-retired actress and dancer, and a son, Frank Chase, an American character actor and screenwriter.
 Lee also had a daughter, Pat, from an earlier relationship.

 Chase became estranged from his wife in 1948 and they soon divorced.
+During Chase's 1949 divorce, Lee Keith reported that the least Chase had earned was $30,000 year and that the most he had earned had been $250,000.
+That year he was reportedly writing a film for James Cagney, Far Island.
 Lee claimed he had an affair with his step-daughter Pat, and that detectives found them in a hotel room together, naked.
 Chase went on to marry Pat.

 Chase was an active member of the Motion Picture Alliance for the Preservation of American Ideals, an anti-Communist group which was active in Hollywood during the years of the Hollywood blacklist.

-Chase suffered a stroke on 12 December 1970.
-He died in March 1971.
+Chase suffered a stroke on December 12, 1970.
+He died on March 8, 1971.

 The Borden Chase cocktail is named after him.

 Chase supported Thomas Dewey in the 1944 United States presidential election.